Hamish and Andy's Gap Year

-Hamish & Andy's Gap Year is a Logie Award winning comedy series following Hamish Blake and Andy Lee, a pair of Australian comedians, on their trips to various international locations.
+Hamish & Andy's Gap Year is a Logie Award–winning comedy series following Hamish Blake and Andy Lee, a pair of Australian comedians, on their trips to various international locations.
 The first season saw the boys visiting America for ten episodes and broadcast their show weekly from New York City.
-In its second season in 2012, the show was titled "Hamish & Andy's Euro Gap Year" and seven episodes were broadcast from The Lord Stanley, a disused pub in East London, England.
-The third season known as "Hamish and Andy's Gap Year Asia" in 2013 was broadcast from a bar in Bangkok, Thailand, called 'The Raintree'.
+In its second season in 2012, the show was titled Hamish & Andy's Euro Gap Year, and seven episodes were broadcast from The Lord Stanley, a disused pub in East London, England.
+The third season, known as Hamish and Andy's Gap Year Asia in 2013, was broadcast from a bar in Bangkok, Thailand, called The Raintree.

-The fourth season was known as "Hamish and Andy’s Gap Year South America".
+The fourth season was known as Hamish and Andy’s Gap Year South America.

 The concept for the show was created when the Nine Network hired comedians Hamish Blake and Andy Lee for two series in two years.
-They came across the idea of "Gap Year" when they realised they never took a gap year after high school, so they would film their many adventures overseas as it was 'ironic' that they had just received a contract for TV.
+They came across the idea of "Gap Year" when they realised they never took a gap year after high school, so they would film their many adventures overseas, as it was ironic that they had just received a contract for TV.

-The show featured the American band Moon Hooch in 2011.
+The show featured the American band Moon Hooch for the first season as an in house band - during the show, they band were dubbed The Buskerteers.